Breed selections, for natural, outdoors, hardy.

 We respect the ‘Pigness of the pig’

 A phrase borrowed from one off our farming heroes Joel Salatin.
-Not just the pigs but all our animals should be free to express their natural instincts, whether grazing, rooting, scratching, pecking, flying, nesting., etc, we don’t dock tails, pull teeth (pigs), Actually this is just one of the 5 internationally recognised ‘5 freedoms’.
+All our animals should be free to express their natural instinct.
+Actually this is just one of the 5 internationally recognised ‘5 freedoms’.
 All of which we adhere to.

 Freedom from hunger or thirst by ready access to fresh water and a diet to maintain full health and vigour